How to See Meteors and the Milky Way in The Malverns

 As for the Milky Way, the name given to the galaxy our earth calls home, it becomes visible as a hazy strip of light and thousands of stars when sufficiently far from the light pollution of larger towns and cities.
 On a good night, at the right time of year, there’s no need for a telescope or any kind of specialist equipment to see the lights curve across the sky.

 A walk in the cool air, connection with nature along with some physical activity is a perfect combination to enhance your health and wellbeing.
-Practice mindfulness on your trip out by counting the brightest stars, seeing how many colour’s you can see in the stars, and listening in to the night-time noises of the countryside.
+Practice mindfulness on your trip out by counting the brightest stars, naming the colour’s you can see in the stars, and listening in to the night-time noises of the countryside.
 Bring a group of friends, family or canine companion and make it a collective experience.

 (Image credit: Jan Sedlacek)